Tomography by Design: An Algebraic Approach to Low-Rank Quantum States: Introduction

 \paragraph*{Related Work}{When the density matrix is known to be low rank or close to a low-rank matrix, {\em low-rank} QST exploits the structure to reconstruct the state from fewer measurements.
 Rank information can be incorporated either implicitly, by promoting low rank through a rank-minimization objective, implemented via the nuclear norm as a convex surrogate, under measurement constraints \cite{gross2010csqst, liu2011universal, liu2012csqst}, or explicitly, by optimizing a fixed-rank factorized model, as in Burer–Monteiro–type formulations \cite{burer2003lrsdp, kyrillidis2018provable}.
 If the density matrix is instead viewed as a high-order tensor of low rank in the tensor sense, efficient and scalable tensor network representations—such as matrix product states (tensor trains)—can be used to estimate it \cite{cramer2010efficient, verstraete2007MPS, oseledets2010tensortrain, lanyon2017efficient, sofi2025bttqst}.
 Another line of research avoids full QST and focuses on learning only specific aspects of the underlying density matrix.
 For example, {\em permutationally invariant} QST efficiently reconstructs the permutationally invariant part of the underlying quantum state, with the number of measurement settings scaling quadratically, and is well suited for states that are close to being permutationally symmetric, such as Dicke or spin-squeezed states \cite{toth2010permutationally, moroder2012permutationally}.
 As another example, {\em shadow tomography} constructs a compact classical representation known as ``classical shadow"---a collection of randomized sketches of the density matrix---obtained via random unitary transformations, allowing many observables (or arbitrary linear functions) to be estimated from the compact representation with measurement complexity that scales logarithmically in the number of observables \cite{aaronson2018shadow, huang2020predicting}.
 Extending the idea of learning partial information, {\em selective} QST focuses on directly estimating only a chosen subset of density-matrix entries, enabling targeted estimation without reconstructing the full state \cite{baldwin2016strictly, calderaro2018direct, feng2021direct, morris2019selective}.
 This approach can exploit additional structure: for instance, if the selected entries follow a specific low-rank--exploitable pattern, they can uniquely determine the global low-rank density matrix.
 Furthermore, these entries can be obtained via shadow tomography, allowing scalable estimation even of the full state \cite{wang2025direct}.

 }

-\paragraph*{Contributions}{In this work, we further develop selective QST, where we focus on {\em characterizing} structured entries that enable unique and efficient recovery of the full density matrix using an algebraic method (based only on standard numerical linear algebra (NLA) operations), and provide deterministic recovery guarantees and subspace error bounds.
+\paragraph*{Contributions}{In this work, we further develop selective QST by introducing a novel algebraic QST method, based solely on standard numerical linear algebra (NLA) operations, for efficient recovery of the full density matrix from a subset of structured entries.
+We characterize such entries to establish unique and deterministic recovery guarantees, and provide subspace error bounds.
 We compare our method with state-of-the-art (SOTA) techniques and show that it is computationally efficient while achieving competitive accuracy in reconstructing mixed low-rank quantum states.
 Finally, we touch on how scalability can be improved by estimating structured entries via shadow tomography, combining low‑rank and shadow tomography. }